 Weight loss or gain depends on a variety of factors like:

-• Types of foods consumed at what time of the day
+- Types of foods consumed at a certain time of the day

 Whether a person is going to gain weight or whether his/her levels of stress is going to cause high levels of cortisol cannot be predicted.
 The amount of cortisol that is secreted by a person in response to stress depends and varies from one person to another.
 Some people are innately reactive to stressful events while others are more relaxed.

 Cortisol levels can be controlled and managed by making changes in lifestyle and getting checked up every 6 months to ensure that levels of the stress hormone do not change majorly so as to affect the functioning of the body.